 To start off our how-to writing, we needed to give our firsties some good practice with instructions before asking them to write how-to's about weather.
 So, we started by talking about order words.
-We read how-to instructions on "How To Draw a Snowman" and followed the directions by drawing a snowman to match the instructions given.
-We focused on order words like first, next, then, last, finally, etc...
-And the kiddos *loved* the Frozen themed activity!
-Sing it with me: Do you want to draw a snowman??? {You're welcome for that!}
+We followed the steps in this free how to draw a shark activity and followed the directions by drawing a shark to match the instructions given.
+As we drew, I used order words like first, next, then, last, finally, etc...

 Then, today we were ready to start writing our own how-to writings!
 So, I brought in an oldie, but goodie: How to make a peanut butter and jelly sandwich.

-We used our snowman how-to anchor chart {included in the how to draw packet and my bundle of all writers' workshop anchor charts}, to guide our pre-writing.
+We used our snowman how-to anchor chart to guide our pre-writing.

 **disclaimer: you know that time you laminated and it leaked nasty water stains or whatever on your cute poster...yeah...GRRRR!
 The struggle is REAL people!*